How To Dry & Preserve Flowers Inside Books

 By drying flowers, it captures their beauty in a different form.
 It’s one of our favorite nature crafting ideas to do.

 This method is not only accessible and cost-effective but also adds a touch of vintage charm to the results.
+One of my favorite ways to dry flowers is inside books.

 Introduction